FusionAuth developer image

 If someone tries to log in with an email that is not present in the FusionAuth user database, they’ll see the same notification as they would if the email existed.
 No email will be sent.

-If you use the passwordless API, follow the principle of least privilege, and limit the calls to which the API key has access.
-If you are using the API key only for passwordless login, then don’t give this key any other permissions.
+If you use the passwordless API, follow the principle of least privilege, and limit calls to which the API key has access.
+If you are using the API key only for magic link passwordless login, don’t give this key any other permissions.

 What About Users' Passwords